Greg Cipes

-Gregory Michael Cipes (born January 4, 1980) is an American actor.
-He is best known for his voice roles as Beast Boy in Teen Titans, Teen Titans Go!, Young Justice, and Beast Boy: Lone Wolf; Michelangelo in Teenage Mutant Ninja Turtles (2012); Kevin Levin in the Ben 10 franchise (beginning with Ben 10: Alien Force); Iron Fist in Ultimate Spider-Man; Chiro in Super Robot Monkey Team Hyperforce Go!; and Splaat from RoboSplaat!.
-He has made appearances in the television series Gilmore Girls, in the season four episode "Ted Koppel's Big Night Out", and Deadwood.
-Cipes has also guest starred in an episode of Ghost Whisperer in the episode "Love Still Won't Die".
-He appeared as a freegan in the Bones season six episode "The Body and the Bounty".
-He also played a man who camps out in Roseanne's yard in her series Roseanne's Nuts.
+Greg Cipes (born January 4, 1980) is an American actor.
+He is best known for his voice roles as Beast Boy in Teen Titans, Teen Titans Go!, Young Justice, and Beast Boy: Lone Wolf; Michelangelo in Teenage Mutant Ninja Turtles (2012) and Kevin Levin in the Ben 10 franchise (beginning with Ben 10: Alien Force).
+He has made appearances on television series including Gilmore Girls, Deadwood, and Roseanne's Nuts.
 From 2009 to 2018, he appeared in a recurring role as Chuck in the ABC television series The Middle.
 His film career includes playing the character Dwight Mueller in Fast & Furious, Reed in National Lampoon's Pledge This!, and Sam in Vile.

 Early life

 Cipes was born in Coral Springs, Florida, on January 4, 1980.
-Growing up, he was an avid surfer who won several competitions, eventually ranking #3 in junior surfing, at the age of 17, he was nationally ranked as a junior professional surfer.
+He grew up in a large family of nine brothers and sisters.
+Inspired to be an actor at an early age, he would make his professional off-Broadway acting and singing debut at 13.
+At the age of 16, he wrote, recorded, and self-produced his first single.
+Growing up, he was also an avid surfer who won several competitions, eventually ranking #3 in junior surfing, at the age of 17, he was nationally ranked as a junior professional surfer.
+He graduated from Coral Springs High School in 1998.
+In 2001, Cipes moved to Los Angeles.